DataTalksClub/mlops-zoomcamp/06-best-practices/homework.md

 Now let's create `integration_test.py`

 We'll use the dataframe we created in Q3 and save it to S3.
+You don't need to do anything else: just create a dataframe and save it.

 Let's say this is data for January 2021.

-Run the script.
+Run the `integration_test.py` script.
 After that, use AWS CLI to verify that the file was created.

 Use this snipped for saving the file: